pieterjandesmedt/vite-et-reves/content/captains-log/2019-10-24-weather-turning.md

 {{< image src="IMG_7494.jpg" alt="'Isola delle Femmine'.
 The women were all wearing camouflage dresses" ratio="16x9" >}}

 At first, the wind was 20 knots from behind us.
 With only the foresail out, we still made great speed.
 Once past the Island of Women, it fell to around 10 knots.
-After a while, we gingerly rolled out the spinnaker, a bit apprehensive because the day before we were only just in time to furl it.
+After a while, we gingerly rolled out the {{% explain "spinnaker" "a large light sail that is used when the wind comes _from behind_ your boat" %}}, a bit apprehensive because the day before we were only just in time to furl it.
 Over 15 knots and it takes a lot of effort to wrestle it in.

 We passed Palermo airport, where planes were landing and taking off every 10 minutes.
 Busy little place.